TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 <ul>
  	<li>Go to the <a href="http://libguides.twu.ca/library_research/home">TWU library homepage</a>  and click "<a href="http://libguides.twu.ca/library_research/skills">How to develop research skills</a>."
 Begin by watching all of the video tutorials under the section "upgrading your research skills."
 There are several short videos in this section on Boolean searches, search history, and other search techniques.</li>
  	<li>In your reflective journal, briefly describe your experiences with upgrading your research skills.
 What did you find worked well, what did not?
 What boolean searches did you use, what inclusion or exclusion criteria did you select?</li>
- 	<li>Note that you will be asked some questions related to your research skills as part of your second assignment.
+ 	<li>Note that you will be asked some questions related to your research skills as part of your third assignment.
 See Unit 2 Assessment for more details.</li>
 </ul>
 <h3>Evaluating Scholarly Sources</h3>
 After you have found several articles and books related to your research topic and skimmed them for relevance, the next step is to evaluate your information sources.
-Unfortunately, not all information that you will come across is going to be valid.
+Unfortunately, not all information that you will come across is going to be credible and reliable.
 Just because you find articles and books at the library does not mean that the information will be accurate or of high quality.

-As an MA Leadership student, and as a professional, it is imperative that you are able to critically evaluate information in order to conduct quality research yourself, inform policies and improve your professional practice.
+As an MA Leadership student, and as a professional, it is imperative that you are able to critically evaluate information you are reading in order to conduct quality research yourself, inform policies and improve your professional practice.
 To evaluate a source for quality and credibility you need to consider the following:
 <ul>
  	<li><strong>Authority:</strong> Who is the author?
 What are the author's credentials (educational background, past writing experience, expertise on the topic)?
 Is the author's name cited in other sources or reference lists?
 A simple google search will help you explore these questions.</li>
  	<li><strong>Currency:</strong> When was the source published?
 Is the source current or out of date for your topic?
 Remember the general rule is to use sources that have been published within the past 10 years.</li>